Homelessness in Napier

 Citizens Advice Bureau Napier, Hawke’s Bay District Health Board, Housing New Zealand Corporation, Ministry of Social Development, Napier City Council, NZ Police, Salvation Army Corp, Trinity Methodist Church and Whatever it Takes (WIT).

-There are no specific numbers on how many people in Napier are homeless.
-We understand that there are 6-12 people ‘sleeping rough’, mainly in the CBD.
+We understand that there are 20-30 people ‘sleeping rough’, mainly in the CBD.
 There are others who sleep in cars and tents.
 These people are considered ‘without shelter’.
 There are people who are living in temporary accommodation such as camping grounds or staying with family/whanau or friends.

 There are a range of factors contributing to why people experience homelessness.
 They range from issues of safety in their normal home, lack of social service support, addiction, physical and mental health issues and financial issues.
 Often the situations are complex.